LabAsim/eipes_study/README.md

 * We use [pre-commit](https://pre-commit.com/) with black and ruff

-* The `credentials.json` from [gmail API](https://developers.google.com/gmail/api/guides).
+* The `credentials.json` is taken from [gmail API](https://developers.google.com/gmail/api/guides).
 You need to authenticate just once.
 After that, the newly-created `token.json` will be used.

 * You need to create a .py file named `saved_tokens.py` that it should contain the username & password of the gmail account

 ## Contact